Divorce and Dividing Retirement Plans

 Equitable Distribution Makes Retirement Accounts Fair Game

-Couples who divorce in North Carolina have a right to an “equitable distribution” of all property acquired during their marriage.
-To do so, it takes the fair market value of all “marital property” then divides it between the spouses following numerous statutory factors.
-Except for inheritance or gifts received by a spouse, marital property includes all income, earnings, and property acquired between the date of marriage and date of separation.
+In North Carolina, couples going through a divorce are entitled to an “equitable distribution” of their property acquired during the marriage.
+This process involves determining the fair market value of all “marital property” and dividing it between the spouses based on statutory factors.
+Marital property includes income, earnings, and property acquired from the date of marriage to the date of separation, excluding inheritance or gifts.

-Significantly, retirement accounts, plans, and pensions all count as marital property, to the extent that it was earned between the couple’s date of marriage and their date of separation.
-For retirement accounts that begin during the marriage, the entirety of those accounts is marital property.
+Retirement accounts, plans, and pensions are considered marital property to the extent they were earned between the date of marriage and date of separation.
+For accounts initiated during the marriage, the entire value is considered marital property.

-When the marital property portion of a retirement account has been determined, couples and courts have a couple of options: (1) divide the retirement proceeds between the couple via a lump sum or periodic payments; or (2) forgo dividing the retirement accounts and replace the value with other property.
+Once the marital property portion of a retirement account is established, couples and courts have two options: (1) divide the retirement proceeds through lump sum or periodic payments; or (2) replace the retirement account value with other property.

 Qualified Domestic Relations Order (QDRO)